5 of the Best 55 Plus Communities in Florida

 Solivita

-While Solivita has been open for over 20 years, new-build homes are still available for those who want them.
-This is not the case in many communities across Florida, which have concluded the construction of new homes.
-Thousands of properties with many varied floorplans are available, from just over 1,000 square feet to over 3,000 square feet.
+Although Solivita has been established for over 20 years, modern homes are still available, a rare offering in many Florida communities, where the construction of new homes has already been completed.
+Retirees can find a variety of properties with different floorplans, ranging from just over 1,000 square feet to more than 3,000 square feet.

-A baseball field is one unique amenity in this community.
-However, there are familiar features to enjoy, including a central downtown village (bank, pharmacy, art studios, and restaurants), the Palms complex houses pools, tennis courts, and more.
-A spa and fitness center houses a heated lap pool, indoor track, and group fitness classes for residents and guests.
+One unique amenity in this community is a baseball field, but there are also plenty of familiar features to enjoy.
+The central downtown village offers a bank, pharmacy, art studios, and restaurants, while the Palms complex includes pools, tennis courts, and more.
+Additionally, the spa and fitness center is equipped with a heated lap pool, an indoor track, and group fitness classes for both residents and guests.

 Location: Kissimmee, Florida (~22 miles south of Orlando)